highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/03.slot-machine-example/docs.md

         ![](./images/googleSheetURL.png)
 5. Save the script, using whatever filename you wish.
 6. Click "Publish", then "Deploy as Web App..."
 7. Follow Google's instructions to deploy your script as a web app.
 Ensure you set "Who has access to the app" to "Anyone, even anonymous".
-When finished, copy the URL you're given at the end of the process and save it somewhere you'll remember, for later.
+When finished, copy the URL you're given at the end of the process and save it somewhere you'll remember for later.
     * The web app URL will look something like `https://script.google.com/macros/s/ABCDEFGHIJKLMNOP_QRSTUVWXYZ1984373/exec`

 Make sure you keep the web app URL and the Google Sheet URL **private**, since your authorization data will be visible to anyone with access to the sheet!